 Like all Italian cities, the food in Florence is absolutely scrumptious.
-There is a lot of roasted meat in Tuscan food like the famous Bistecca alla Fiorentina which is a must-try.
+There is a lot of roasted meat in Tuscan food, like the famous Bistecca alla Fiorentina, which is a must-try.
 This traditional Florentine steak comes from a special breed of local cattle and is usually served rare and is absolutely delicious.

-Fair warning though, if you ask for it cooked ‘medium’ you might get a couple of stares.
+Fair warning, though, if you ask for it cooked ‘medium’, you might get a couple of stares.

 3. There is so much to see, do and visit

 There is so much to do and to see in Florence, you’ll probably never get bored.
-By the time you have seen everything, they will have probably already discovered and dug out a new historical building or site.
+By the time you have seen everything, they will have probably already discovered and dug out a new historic building or site.

-Many people don’t really know where to start when they arrive so here are the top 10 places to visit in Florence: Ponte Vecchio, Galleria degli Uffizi, Basilica di Santa Croce, Piazza del Duomo, Piazza della Signoria, Giardino delle rose, Palazzo Vecchio, Piazzale Michelangelo, Basilica di Santa Maria Novella and Battistero di San Giovanni
+Many people don’t really know where to start when they arrive, so here are the top 10 places to visit in Florence: Ponte Vecchio, Galleria degli Uffizi, Basilica di Santa Croce, Piazza del Duomo, Piazza della Signoria, Giardino delle rose, Palazzo Vecchio, Piazzale Michelangelo, Basilica di Santa Maria Novella, and Battistero di San Giovanni.

 4. All the major attractions are very close to each other

-All of the attractions cited above and many more are all within walking distance of each other, making getting around very easy.
+All of the attractions cited above and many more are within walking distance of each other, making getting around very easy.

-Attractions like the Giardino delle rose or Piazzale Michelangelo are a bit further away but the walk to get there is also very beautiful.
+Attractions like the Giardino delle Rose or Piazzale Michelangelo are a bit further away, but the walk to get there is also very beautiful.

 The cons of living in Florence

-1. Expensive caffès/restaurants in the centre
+1. Expensive caffès/restaurants in the center

 However, there are heaps of normally priced restaurants that are only a short walk away.
-Won’t be the same view though!
+Won’t be the same view, though!

 2. The tourists and the crowds

-Florence is on many people’s bucket lists and for good reason but this does mean that especially during the summer months, there can be a lot of tourists.
+Florence is on many people’s bucket lists, and for good reason, but this does mean that, especially during the summer months, there can be a lot of tourists.

-This can make it a bit difficult to get around sometimes as the streets which due to the age of the city are relatively small are usually pretty crowded.
+This can make it a bit difficult to get around sometimes as the streets, which due to the age of the city, are relatively small, are usually pretty crowded.